MobiusL/bASIC-FAQ/README.md

 What Should I Know When Purchasing a PSU
 --------------------------------------

-(Possibly inaccurate - I'm not that experienced with the matter)
+(This section is possibly inaccurate - I'm not that experienced with the matter.
+If someone could read over this and confirm it's not inaccurate I would be appreciative)

 I believe you should be looking at the number of 12v rails available and the amperage supplied to each, since that is what will be powering your bASIC.